omkardgawas/devops-ci-cd-project/README.md

-# 🚀 DevOps CI/CD Pipeline Project
+# 🚀 DevOps CI/CD Project
+End-to-end DevOps pipeline using Docker and AWS EC2 with automated deployment workflow.

 ## 📌 Project Overview
 This project demonstrates an end-to-end DevOps pipeline where a Node.js application is containerized using Docker and deployed on AWS EC2.